PhenoCamNetwork/PhenoCam-Time-Lapse/README.md

 ### Using local archive backup

 This section is only applicable if you have a backup of the PhenoCam archive, or direct access to the archive (such as NAU employees). **If you do not fit into either of these categories, continue to the next section.** By default, this script will assume the archive is located at `/data/archive/`.
-If the archive is elsewhere on your filesystem, specify using the flag `--archive`.
+If the archive is elsewhere on your file system, specify using the flag `--archive`.

 For midday images: